hazelcast/homebrew-hz/README.md

 ### Configuration

-Starting from the 5.1 version configuration files are preserved between upgrades and stored in
+Starting from version 5.1, configuration files are preserved between upgrades and stored in

     $(brew --prefix)/etc/hazelcast